-In accordance with Bylaw 31.1.8.3, the governing sport committee (or the games committee authorized to act for it) may impose any one or a combination of the following penalties on an institution or any student-athlete or representative of an institution guilty of misconduct that occurs incident to, en route to, from or at the locale of the competition or practice.
+In accordance with Division II Championships Committee policy, the governing sport committee (or the games committee authorized to act for it) may impose any one or a combination of the following penalties on an institution or any student-athlete or representative of an institution guilty of misconduct that occurs incident to, en route to, from or at the locale of the competition or practice.
 The penalties include, but are not limited to:

 - a.
 Public or private reprimand of the individual; - b.
-Disqualification of the individual from further participation in the NCAA championship involved; - c.
-Banishment of the individual from participation in one or more future championships of the sport involved; - d.
-Cancellation of payment to the institution of the Association's travel guarantee for the individual involved;
+Disqualification of the individual from further participation in the NCAA championship(s) involved; - c.
+Banishment of the individual from participation in one or more subsequent championships of the sport involved; - d.
+Cancellation of payment of the Association's travel guarantee to the institution for the individual involved;

 - e.
 Banishment of the institution from participation in one or more future championships in which its team in that sport otherwise would be eligible to participate; - f.
-Disqualification of an institution for a period of time from serving as host institution for one or more NCAA championships; - g.
-Cancellation of all or a portion of the honorarium for hosting an NCAA championship; and - h.
+Disqualification of an institution for a period of time from serving as host institution for one or more - g.
+NCAA championships; - h.
+Cancelation of all or a portion of the honorarium for hosting an NCAA championship(s); and - i.
 Financial or other penalties different from (a) through (g) above, but only if they have prior approval of the Championships Committee.

-All correspondence regarding a violation of the Code of Conduct will be sent to the president/chancellor of the institution, with a copy to the director of athletics and person(s) involved.
+All correspondence regarding a violation of the Code of Conduct will be sent to the chancellor/president of the institution, with a copy to the director of athletics and person(s) involved.